curioushuman/rbc-k8s/README.md

 ## Manually install (some) applications

-We use ArgoCD to manage all of our applications in the cloud, but to get things to work locally (using Skaffold) we need to install some manually:
+We use ArgoCD to deploy all of our applications to the cloud via GitOps, so there is no need for manual installation in the long term.
+To get yourself set up though, we need to take a few manual steps.

+Some apps you'll need to install locally, I haven't bothered with ArgoCD for local K8s management as it seemed like overkill.
+You'll need to install the following locally:

 - Ingress
+- Sealed secrets

+If you're using this as the basis for your own project, before anything will work in the cloud you'll need to install the following manually in your cloud cluster:

+- Ingress
 - Cert. manager
-- Sealed secrets
+- ArgoCD

 **Note:** we use custom wrapper charts around all of our third party apps to bundle `values.yaml` and any required custom templates.
+All of the installation instructions below use these wrapper charts rather than straight from the repository.

 ### Ingress